28 Apr Best Air purifiers Under 100

 - Filter life: 6- 8 months

-- Filters: 3; 1 HEPA, 1 prefilter, and 1 activated carbon filter
+- Filtration system: 3; 1 HEPA, 1 prefilter, and 1 activated carbon filter

 - Warranty: 2 years

-The Levoit LV-H132 Compact is a small-space air purifier designed for rooms smaller than 129 sq. ft.
+The Levoit LV-H132 Compact also made it to my list of the best air purifiers under 100 dollars.
+It’s a small room air purifier with a coverage area of just 129 square feet.
 The average small bedroom measures roughly 10″ x 10.”
 This isn’t what you should buy for larger spaces such as your basement or living room.

-It features a nice-looking compact, cylindrical design.
-You’d not hesitate to gift someone this air purifier in the coming Christmas holidays.
+It features a nice-looking cylindrical compact design.
+You’d not hesitate to gift someone this air purifier during the coming Christmas holidays.

-Using a powerful upgraded motor, it pulls the air in from all sides (360 degree inlet).
+Using a powerful upgraded motor, the air purifier pulls the air in from all sides (360 degree inlet).
 But I’d recommend that you allow clearance of at least 15″ all around for maximum effectiveness.
-Air once cleaned exits the LV-H132 via the top like it does for most Levoits and other purifiers.
+Air once cleaned exits the LV-H132 via the top like it does for most Levoits and other air purifiers.

-The controls are on the top of the device, and they comprise of only 4 clearly marked buttons.
+The controls are on the top of the air purifier, and they comprise of only 4 clearly marked buttons.
 Not surprisingly, using the machine is crazy easy.
-I’ve seen purifiers with complicated control panels where the user watches videos to understand how their thing operates.
+I’ve seen air purifiers with complicated control panels where the user watches videos to understand how their thing operates.

 It offers 3 speed settings.
 On high, the loudest the unit gets is 50 decibels.
 And that’s not insanely loud.
 In most cases, though, you’ll run the machine on medium, which is much quieter.

 The filters last about 6 months max.
-But if the air needs tons of work, the filter change indicator will light up sooner.
+But if the air quality in a given room needs tons of work, the filter change indicator will light up sooner.

-The unit also comes with a nightlight.
+The air purifier also comes with a nightlight.
 What’s more, you can choose between two light settings.
 Just place it on your nightstand and crawl into bed.
 On low, you’ll sleep like a happy toddler.
-That’s because the loudest noise it produces at that speed is 25 decibels.
+That’s because the loudest noise the air purifier produces at that speed is 25 decibels.

 But if the light bothers you, simply turn it off.
 I’ve seen some air purifiers that have no way to turn off the light and you’ve to cover them with some material.

-How Much Does it Cost to Operate the Levoit LV-H132 Annually?
+How Much Does it Cost to Operate the Levoit LV-H132 Air Purifier Annually?

 Replacement filters come in a $17 pack, consisting of all 3 filters.
 You’ll most likely do 2 replacements.
 Which drives the cost to $34 per year.

-Assuming you’ll be running your LV-H132, you’ll spend about 245.28 kWh annually.
-That’s because the device’s rated power is 28W according to the manufacturer.
+Assuming you’ll be running your LV-H132 air purifier 24/7, you’ll spend about 245.28 kWh annually.
+That’s because the device’s rated power is 28W, according to the manufacturer.
 So, expect your electric bill to increase by about $24.53 per year.
-I’ve based my calculation on 10 cents per kWh).
+I’ve based my calculation on 10 cents per kWh.

 - Great price